Village of Hemingford: Seeking to help local families in need

 The selection committee will consist of Jespersen, a member or members from each of the partnering organizations and a village board member.

-It is asked that all nominated families be kept local, receive little to no help from the county or state and have a clear criminal history.
+The public is asked to nominate local families who receive little to no help from the county or state and have a clear criminal history.

 “Our recipients are people who are having a difficult time in their lives and just need a boost to get them through the holiday season.
-Thank you for thinking of the person you’re nominating, it shows your compassion for people.
+Thank you for thinking of the person you’re nominating; it shows your compassion for people.
 Pay it forward if you are able.
-A bunch of littles does make a BIG difference,” states the application.
+A bunch of littles does make a big difference,” reads the application.

-Applications may be picked up at the village office.
-If you are unable to pick one up or live out of town but would like to nominate a local family please call the office and Brigette or Barb would be happy to email you an application that may be emailed or mailed in.
-Please don’t hesitate to call the village office for more information at 308-487-3465 or email villageofhemingford@bbc.net for an application.
+If a citizen is unable to pick up a form or lives out of town and would like to nominate a local family, please call the office and Brigette or Barb would be happy to email the application.
+Call the village office for more information at 308-487-3465 or email villageofhemingford@bbc.net for an application.

-Please plan to attend the 6th Annual Believe in Hemingford on Wednesday, Nov.
-30. Bring the whole family for a night of Christmas fun complete with delicious homemade soups and sweets, Christmas carols, and of course, Santa.
-He’ll be finalizing his naughty or nice list and would like to hear what is on your list.
+The public can plan to attend the 6th Annual Believe in Hemingford on Wednesday, Nov.
+30. The event is geared toward the whole family and will offer a night of Christmas fun complete with delicious homemade soups and sweets, Christmas carols, and of course, Santa.
+He’ll be finalizing his naughty or nice list and would like to hear what is on children’s lists.

 The free will donation soup supper will be at the fire hall from 5 to 7 p.m.
 Warm chili and cinnamon rolls, chicken noodle soup with a dinner roll, hot chocolate, warm apple cider and other sweets are on the menu.